Sidewalk cafe: New York City

-New York City regulations specify the places sidewalk where cafés can exist, their construction, and what parts of a sidewalk they can occupy.
+New York City regulations specify the places sidewalk where cafés (as defined by the American Planning Association based upon the New York City planning regulations) can exist, their construction, and what parts of the sidewalk they can occupy.
 Proprietors pay a license fee, which is effectively rent paid to the city for the use of the sidewalk.

 From 1988 these regulations were a zoning resolution of the New York City Department of City Planning.
-The 1988 resolution prohibited sidewalk cafés in residential areas and on major thoroughfares, permitting them in malls and (conditionally) "in Historic Districts or in designated Landmark Buildings".
-The stated purposes are to balance the café proprietors' interests against the needs of pedestrians; to conserve the value of land; and to preserve the characters of neighborhoods.
+The 1988 resolution prohibited sidewalk cafés in residential areas, and on major thoroughfares, permitting them in malls and (conditionally) "in Historic Districts or in designated Landmark Buildings".
+The stated purposes are to balance the café proprietors' interests against the needs of pedestrians, conserve the value of land, and preserve the characters of neighborhoods.

 Until 2003 the process for obtaining a license for a sidewalk café involved so many city agencies and such a long wait time that the law was regularly flouted, with restaurateurs considering it cheaper to just erect sidewalk cafés and pay the fines after the fact.
 New approval processes were adopted in that year, shortening the process to 140 days and making it the sole responsibility of the city's Department of Consumer Affairs.